Julian-Moncarz/whisper-hotkey-tool/README.md

   - **Large-v2** (3GB): Most accurate, optimized version of the large model
 - **Settings**:
   - **Change Hotkeys**: Customize the keyboard shortcuts
+  - **Set Initial Prompt**: Set a context prompt to guide the transcription (e.g., "This is a technical discussion about software development")

 ## Performance